thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 Netty uses non-blocking I/O (NIO), allowing it to efficiently manage resources without needing a dedicated thread for each connection, greatly reducing overhead.
 This approach ensures high throughput and low-latency communication, even under heavy loads, making it ideal for the high demands of an MQTT broker like TBMQ.

-Moreover, Netty is highly flexible, allowing developers to customize the networking stack to meet specific protocol requirements.
+Netty is highly flexible, allowing developers to customize the networking stack to meet specific protocol requirements.
 With its modular design, Netty provides the building blocks to easily implement protocol handling, message parsing, and connection management, while offering TLS encryption options, making it secure and extensible for future needs.

 #### Actor system